 Ayurvedic herbs, a conventional Indian system of medicine, frequently employ the herb Shatavari.
 It is said to provide a variety of health advantages, such as the capacity to lessen tension and anxiety and to have a relaxing impact on the body.

-Shatavari is known to benefit the reproductive system, making it possible for women going through menopause or having trouble becoming pregnant.
-It can be consumed with tea or as a dietary supplement in the form of capsules or powder.
+Shatavari benefits the reproductive system, making it possible for women going through menopause or having trouble becoming pregnant.
+It can be consumed with tea or as a dietary supplement in capsules or powder.
 While Shatavari may have potential health advantages, it should be taken cautiously and under the guidance of a licensed healthcare professional.

 5. Shankhapushpi

 A plant called Sankhapushpi is frequently used in Ayurvedic therapy, a traditional Indian style.
-It is said to provide a variety of health advantages, including a favorable impact on the brain and the capacity to enhance memory and focus.
+It is said to provide a variety of health advantages, including a favourable impact on the brain and the capacity to enhance memory and focus.

 Additionally, it is believed to have a relaxing impact on the body, and Sankhapushpi may help lower tension and anxiety.
-It can be consumed with tea or as a dietary supplement in the form of capsules or powder.
+It can be consumed with tea or as a dietary supplement in capsules or powder.
 While Shankhapushpi may have potential health advantages, it should be taken cautiously and under the advice of a licensed healthcare professional.

 6. Brahmi